AUTHOR PUBLISHER WRITING COACH PHOTOGRAPHER ARTIST SPEAKER

-And you wrote a motivation book too?
+And, you wrote a motivation title?

 Yes, 'Stepping Out', was a guide to how to live the life in front of you.
 Sometimes we think we're travelling in one direction, and then 'life' happens.
 You can either jump up and down and scream about it, or you can chase after that life and grow and learn from its lessons and meet new characters along the way and have extraordinary experiences and outcomes that you never dreamed possible.